 As you collect your results, note when the tests were last done.
 Anything over a year old is too old, and you should schedule new tests immediately.
 According to the Joslin Diabetes Center, the frequency of these tests should be as follows:

-- Blood pressure: at least every six months, but you can take advantage of every doctor’s appointment to have your blood pressure checked
+- Blood pressure: at least once a year, but you can take advantage of every doctor’s appointment to have your blood pressure checked

 - Microalbumin, lipids, and eye exam: all annually, unless you have concerns that might require more frequent checks